I-m-Parthian/Appointment-Scheduler/README.md

 4. Modifying an appointment

 ## Get list of available dates and times
 * **Assumption**: all the available slots are already populated in the database.
-For the same we have created a script in db/seed.rb to populate database.
+For the same we have created a script in **db/seed.rb** to populate database.
 * Slots are categories by the status.
-A slot can have 3 possible value for the status(**available, booked, canceled**)
+A slot can have 3 possible value for the Status(**available, booked, canceled**)
 * All the slots with status as available will be fetched for this case
 * Date and time are in (DD/MM/YYYY HH:MM PM) format
 ### Request